 Suspect arrested in Pa. in murders of 4 University of Idaho students

+A news conference about this case will be held at 4 p.m.
+Eastern Time and livestreamed on CBS News Philadelphia.
+You can watch in the player above.

-(CBS/CNN/AP) -- A suspect was taken into custody in connection with the investigation into the murders of four University of Idaho students, two federal law enforcement sources confirmed to CNN on Friday.
+(CBS) -- A suspect in the killings of four University of Idaho students was arrested in northeastern Pennsylvania Friday.

-The arrest in the fatal stabbing case was made by the FBI in northeastern Pennsylvania, the sources said.

-CBS News Philadelphia has confirmed that Bryan Christopher Kohberger, 28, is named in extradition papers in the Court of Common Pleas in Monroe County, Pennsylvania.
+Court records showed Bryan Christopher Kohberger, 28, was in custody in the Monroe County Correctional Facility awaiting extradition.

+Pennsylvania State Police, working with the FBI, made the arrest this morning in Chestnuthill Township, according to an affidavit of probable cause filed in a court in Monroe County.
+According to that document, Kohberger was taken in on a warrant for first-degree murder filed by the Moscow Police Department and Latah County Prosecutor's Office in Idaho.

 The Moscow Police Department in Idaho said it will hold a news conference Friday at 1 p.m. local time (4 p.m.
 ET) to announce developments in the investigation.